-Labneh is a delicious, creamy dip made from strained cow's yogurt.
-It's popular in Middle Eastern cuisine and has a consistency similar to cream cheese.
-This homemade labneh recipe walks you through making labneh using milk and a starter yogurt culture.
-If you are short on time and want to simplify things, make labneh using store-bought yogurt.
+Labneh is a delicious, creamy yogurt cheese dip made from strained cow's yogurt.
+This homemade Lebanese labneh dip recipe is the traditional way to make labneh using milk and a starter yogurt culture.

 What I Love About This Dip